Artificial Intelligence and Accessibility: Examples of a Technology that Serves People with Disabilities

 Artificial intelligence (AI) refers to smart machines or algorithms that are capable of performing cognitive tasks usually made by humans.
 This includes different technology solutions that mimic humans and use logic from playing chess to solving equations.
 Machine learning is one of the technologies that is part of AI: when algorithms are exposed to more data, they can learn and improve from it in order to anticipate consumers’ needs.
 For example, Google uses machine learning: its algorithms collect what Internet users searched and what they liked on social networks in order to provide more personalized search results and recommendations.

 Nearly 4 billion people in the world use Google search engine, therefore AI, which is perceived as a social good.
 Anybody can have access to it including people with disabilities.
 Technology in general and artificial intelligence in particular have a key role in accessibility.
 It’s not just about finding the latest innovations but mostly about providing a solution at the service of a category of people in order to improve their lives.
+This represents a major progress for over 1 billion disabled people in the world who could use AI.
 What can AI do towards accessibility?

 It can remove accessibility barriers through different solutions: